ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 the instances running on the data-office machine at SciLifeLab.
 It will have to be adapted for your site.

+The Linux account `nginx` is used to host the instance files.
+Change according to the policy at your site.

 The name **xyz** is used below as a placeholder for the name of your instance.

 Source code setup
 -----------------

-The Linux account `nginx` is used to host the SciLifeLab instance files.

-Clone the GitHub repo:
+Clone the GitHub repo.
+The commands below use the base GitHub repo;
+substitute by whichever fork you are using.

     $ cd /var/www/apps
     $ sudo -u nginx mkdir xyz
     $ cd xyz
     $ sudo -u nginx git clone https://github.com/pekrau/OrderPortal.git

-Create the subdirectory for your site using the `site` template:
+Create the subdirectory for your instance using the `site` template:

     $ cd OrderPortal/orderportal
     $ sudo -u nginx cp -r site xyz